NoelNoble/NoelNoble/README.md

 - 👋 Hi, I’m @NoelNoble
 - 👀 I’m interested in app and game development
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on app and game development
+- 💞️ I’m looking to collaborate on app and website development
 - 📫 How to reach me noelnoble246@gmail.com

 <!---